 Affiliate links are included for your convenience.
 If you click on a link and make a purchase, I’ll earn a small amount.
 Your cost is the same with or without the link.
 Enjoy!

-To build your knowledge base for what Cab and Cab blends taste like, follow the 3 steps for tasting below.
+To build your knowledge base for what Cabernet and Cabernet blends taste like, follow the three steps for tasting below.
 See if you agree with the tasting profiles described.

-Because Cab is very much a food wine, tasting it by itself doesn’t reveal the beauty of this wine.
-I would make sure to have steak (ideally) to pair with it or have mushrooms or cheese from the recommended pairings below.
-For vegetarians, Portobello mushrooms are a great option to pair with a Cab.
+Because Cabernet Sauvignon is very much a food wine, tasting it by itself doesn’t reveal the beauty of this wine.
+I would make sure to have steak (ideally) to pair with it or have mushrooms or cheese from the recommended pairings linked below.
+For vegetarians, Portobello mushrooms are a great option to pair with a Cabernet.

 Take your glass and tilt it over a white napkin or paper at a 45-degree angle.
 Compare the color across all regions.
 Take note of the opacity levels.
 If you place your fingers between the glass and the napkin, how easily can you see them?
 These are all tells of what kind of wine you are drinking.